 Explore Our Tornado Recording Sheet

-- 1. Visit the TerraLink exhibit next to Dinosaur Mysteries on the first floor of the Maryland Science Center.
-Find the model of a tornado. - 2.
-Use your hands to change how the tornado moves. - 3.
+1. Visit the SpaceLink exhibit on the second floor of the Maryland Science Center.
+Find the model of a tornado.

+- 2. Use your hands to change how the tornado moves. - 3.
 Draw or write your observations below: